Home Articles Beyond Tradition: The rebirth of contemporary African Architecture

 Architect: Mark Thomas Architects

-A lightweight bridge wooden structure designed in South Africa with high consideration to the surrounding environment.
+A lightweight bridge wooden structure designed in South Africa with high consideration for the surrounding environment.
 The structure is much like a snake moving through the trees without interrupting them, but rather blending in and creating a camouflage with nature.
-It is built with a contemporary mindset by creating accessibility for everyone that even people with wheelchairs can easily move through on this pathway and enjoy nature.
+It is built with a contemporary mindset by creating accessibility for everyone so that even people with wheelchairs can easily move through this pathway and enjoy nature.
 Additionally, the structure does not require any machinery or electricity, contributing to the protection of the environment.

 House in Estoril Beach